jboss-developer/jboss-picketlink-quickstarts/picketlink-saml-ejb-propagation/README.md

 The steps below summarize what you'll see from this example:

-1. The web application authenticate users using the PicketLink STS.
-For each user a token will be issued and stored for further access.
+1. The user tries to to access the web application and is redirect to the IDP.

+2. The user provide his credentials and is authenticated.
+After that the user is redirect back to the web application.

-2. Once authenticated, the user can access the URL: http://localhost:8080/jboss-as-picketlink-saml-ejb-propagation/test.
+3. Once authenticated, the user can access the URL: http://localhost:8080/jboss-as-picketlink-saml-ejb-propagation/test.
 This URL is mapped to a Servlet that knows how to invoke an EJB propagating the user's security context using his SAML assertion.

-3. The EJB has two protected methods.
+4. The EJB has two protected methods.
 The *echo* method is allowed only for users with the *STSClient* role.
 The *echoManager* method is allowed only for users with the "Manager" role.
 By default, users have only the *STSClient* role granted, what means that the invocation of the "echoManager* method will not be allowed.